Aloysius Gonzaga: Patronage

+Gonzaga University in Spokane, Washington, are a few examples.

 Iconography

 In art, Gonzaga is shown as a young man wearing a black cassock and surplice, or as a page.
 His attributes are a lily, referring to innocence; a cross, referring to piety and sacrifice; a skull, referring to his early death; and a rosary, referring to his devotion to the Blessed Virgin Mary.
+St. Joseph's Church in Gelsenkirchen, the location of German soccer club Schalke 04, has a glass window of the saint with a soccer ball.